Table of Contents

 One of the most important things we can do in our lives is tend to our needs.
 Oftentimes, we make our way through each day running on empty, when all that’s needed is a little personal TLC to help us truly be our best selves — and that’s especially true when living with genital herpes.

-- Take time to educate yourself.
+Take time to educate yourself on genital herpes outbreaks.

 “There are a lot of misconceptions and myths out there,” says Shepherd.
 “Once people understand what herpes is, how common it is, that it can be treated — not cured but treated — they feel better about the diagnosis and not so alone.
 Then that allows them to feel empowered.”